AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 of ids and addresses.
 The table setting would specify one database table as the source and import the columns from the other table using an `importedFrom` property.
-For example, in a typical Smart application, the Course Module Assignments table view includes information such as the instructor's name from the Person table.
+For example, in a typical Smart application, the Course Module Assignments table view includes information, such as the instructor's name, from the Person table.

 > Note: When Ramp/Smart checks to see whether a user is authorized to access
 > a table, the check also verifies that the user is authorized to access